ahixon/electron-ts/README.md

-# electron-quick-start-typescript
+# electron-ts

-**Clone and run for a quick way to see Electron in action.**

-This is a [TypeScript](https://www.typescriptlang.org) port of the [Electron Quick Start repo](https://github.com/electron/electron-quick-start) -- a minimal Electron application based on the [Quick Start Guide](http://electron.atom.io/docs/tutorial/quick-start) within the Electron documentation.
+**Use your favourite modules**

+This is a fork of the [electron-quick-start-typescript](https://github.com/electron/electron-quick-start-typescript) repo, with Rollup added as a bundler, so that you can use things like React without much hassle.
+There are now two build processes fused into one, because there are two code bases: one for the main process and one for the renderer.

+Use `watch:bundle` for the bundle that goes inside the Electron app, and `watch:electron` for the app itself.

 **Use this app along with the [Electron API Demos](http://electron.atom.io/#get-started) app for API code examples to help you get started.**